dzbeck/multiscanner/docs/install.rst

 *Note 2:* Because this docker container runs two web applications and an ElasticSearch node, there is a fairly high requirement for RAM / computing power.
 We recommend running this on a machine with at least 4GB of RAM.

-*Note 3:* &nbsp;  THIS CONTAINER IS NOT DESIGNED FOR PRODUCTION USE.
+*Note 3:* THIS CONTAINER IS NOT DESIGNED FOR PRODUCTION USE.
 This is simply a primer for using MultiScanner's web interface.
 Users should not run this in production or at scale.
 The MultiScanner framework is highly scalable and distributed, but that requires a full install.
 Currently, we support installing the distributed system via Ansible.
-More information about that process can be found here: https://github.com/mitre/multiscanner-ansible
+More information about that process can be found here: `<https://github.com/mitre/multiscanner-ansible>`_.

-*Note 4:* &nbsp;  This container will only be reachable / functioning on localhost.
+*Note 4:* This container will only be reachable / functioning on localhost.

-*Note 5:* &nbsp;  Additionally, if you are installing this system behind a proxy, you must edit the docker-compose.yml file in four places.
-First, uncomment [lines 18-20](https://github.com/mitre/multiscanner/blob/feature-celery/docker-compose.yml#L18) and [lines 35-37](https://github.com/mitre/multiscanner/blob/feature-celery/docker-compose.yml#L35).
-Next, uncomment [lines 25-28](https://github.com/mitre/multiscanner/blob/feature-celery/docker-compose.yml#L25) and set the correct proxy variables there.
-Finally, do the same thing in [lines 42-45](https://github.com/mitre/multiscanner/blob/feature-celery/docker-compose.yml#L42).
+*Note 5:* Additionally, if you are installing this system behind a proxy, you must edit the docker-compose.yml file in four places.
+First, uncomment `[lines 18-20] <https://github.com/mitre/multiscanner/blob/feature-celery/docker-compose.yml#L18>`_ and `[lines 35-37] <https://github.com/mitre/multiscanner/blob/feature-celery/docker-compose.yml#L35>`_ Next, uncomment `[lines 25-28] <https://github.com/mitre/multiscanner/blob/feature-celery/docker-compose.yml#L25>`_ and set the correct proxy variables there.
+Finally, do the same thing in `lines 42-45 <https://github.com/mitre/multiscanner/blob/feature-celery/docker-compose.yml#L42>`_.
 The docker-compose.yml file has comments to make clear where to make these changes.